We present three best Photoshop alternatives for Linux systems that are free and open-source.

 - Nodes and paths

 Inkscape is available in Flatpak, Snap and native deb/RPM formats.
 For Flatpak installation, set up your system to use Flatpak and use the following command to install it.
 This is recommended way.

 flatpak install flathub org.inkscape.Inkscape

 If you prefer the native deb/rpm package, use the following commands to install it in Fedora and Ubuntu.

 sudo apt install inkscape

-Darktable is a photo editing, photo workflow application designed to handle raw photos.
-It has the ability to manage photos in a non-destructive way for post-production.
+Darktable is a photo editing and photo workflow application designed to handle raw photos.
+It can manage photos in a non-destructive way for post-production.

 You can find more darktable features here.